skaroth7/GBA-thesis-Bioinformatics/README.md

 then activate this enviornment: conda activate new_enviornment

-The follow packgaes are required: minimap2 samtools qualimap
+The follow packages are required: minimap2 samtools qualimap